 - 1. The land shall be zoned RR or A-40. - 2.
 This acreage shall be fenced, in whole or in part.
 Such fence shall contain the animals within the property; except any land to be used exclusively for riding trails, which shall be owned by the applicant, shall not ordinarily be required to be fenced. - 3.
 There shall be sufficient off-street parking facilities provided to accommodate all users and visitors to the property, including spectators.
 The roads for entering and leaving the property shall be located in such a manner as to not create a pedestrian or vehicular traffic hazard on any public street.
 A minimum of 1 parking space per each 5 users or visitors to the property shall be required. - 4.
 The keeping of animals for other than personal use shall be restricted to the rear yard of the premises, as defined in Section 3.1.2.
 The accessory buildings that are used to shelter or feed the horse shall be located at a minimum distance of 125 feet from any street line, 40 feet from any side or rear property line and, in addition, 100 feet from any dwelling located on an adjacent property.
 Outside feed troughs shall be located at the same minimum distance from all property lines as are accessory buildings. - 5.
-Any portion of the land which is used as a riding ring or corral shall be placed within the front, rear and side yard lines of Section 3.1.2 Residential Area, Density, and Dimensional Requirements. - 6.
+The number of animals to be kept on-site in a sanctuary or rehabilitation facility shall be limited to Best Management protocols to ensure adequate shelter and exercise space. - 6.
+Any portion of the land which is used as a riding ring or corral shall be placed within the front, rear and side yard lines of Section 3.1.2 Residential Area, Density, and Dimensional Requirements. - 7.
 Manure shall not accumulate to cause any health hazard and shall be subject to inspection by the Environmental Health Officer.
 Any manure storage area shall be screened.
 Particular attention shall be paid to the location of any manure storage.
-Adequate fly control measures shall be required. - 7.
+Adequate fly control measures shall be required. - 8.
 Fire control facilities for the barns and other accessory buildings shall be required where the public is allowed admission.
-Such control facilities shall be subject to review of the Fire Marshal. - 8.
+Such control facilities shall be subject to review of the Fire Marshal. - 9.
 The use of public address systems, the conduct of the instruction of riders, training of horses, and the spectator participation in any type of competition shall be modulated and continuously controlled in order to avoid becoming a nuisance to the surrounding neighbors.
-All public activity shall cease at 8:00 p.m. and shall not begin prior to 7:00 a.m., unless permission for such activity is specifically granted by the Commission. - 9.
+All public activity shall cease at 8:00 p.m. and shall not begin prior to 7:00 a.m., unless permission for such activity is specifically granted by the Commission. - 10.
 The use of temporary buildings or trailers for the stabling of animals in excess of 7 days is prohibited.
-Trailers must be placed in accordance with Section 7.19 Trailers and Camping Vehicles. - 10.
+Trailers must be placed in accordance with Section 7.19 Trailers and Camping Vehicles. - 11.
 The area shall be landscaped to harmonize with the character of the neighborhood.
 The land shall be so maintained that it will not create a nuisance as determined by the Commission.
 All lighting must meet the requirements of Section 6.3 Outdoor Lighting.